 A picnic to celebrate the 4th of July is a great family tradition!
-Packing up easy to make goodies and festive decorations- off we go to a nearby park or quiet spot by a stream and enjoy food and fellowship.
+Packing up easy to make goodies and festive decorations- off we go to a nearby park or quiet spot by a stream and enjoy food and homemade fun.

-I am not going too far with this picnic~ StoneGable's backyard~ so I was not concerned with paking perishables on ice.
-I do love to pack picnic yummies in ball jars.
+I am not going too far with this picnic~ StoneGable's backyard~ so I was not concerned with packing perishables on ice.
+I do love to pack picnic yummies in mason jars.
 So easy to seal and transport, they are also attractive to serve from!

 Pull out a tablecloth (HomeGoods) and use it as a picnic blanket.
 Pick a shady spot with a scenic view and set an inviting table!